dinatamas/adaptor-signatures/readme.md

 ### Schnorr Signatures

-Suppose Alice has a message m and wants to send it to Bob.
-To prove to Bob the authenticity of the message she will create a digital signature s that accompanies the message.
-If Bob knows Alice's public key then he can verify that in fact the signature for message m was produced by someone who knows Alice's private key, i.e. Alice herself.
+Suppose Alice has a message M and wants to send it to Bob.
+To prove to Bob the authenticity of the message she will create a digital signature S that accompanies the message.
+If Bob knows Alice's public key then he can verify that in fact the signature for message M was produced by someone who knows Alice's private key, i.e. Alice herself.
 This is the most common 1-of-1 case, but there are also m-of-n signatures where out of a total of n authorized signers at least m of them must co-sign the message to produce a valid verifiable aggregated signature.
 In this proof-of-concept we are interested in 2-of-2 signatures, i.e. both parties must sign a message to make it acceptable.

 The Schnorr signature scheme is a popular choice for implementing such aggregated signatures due to its nice mathematical properties.
-If we have Alice's signature s1 and Bob's signature s2 then we can produce the 'common' signature by simply adding them together: s = s1 + s2.
+If we have Alice's signature SA and Bob's signature SB then we can produce the 'common' signature by simply adding them together: SC = SA + SB.
 This property allows us to implement multi-signature schemes very easily.

 ### MuSig Protocol